mozilla-l10n/documentation/products/firefox_iOS/testing_iOS.md

 ## Aspects to review
 Here is a list of issues you should try to identify when testing the build:
-* Language quality
+* Language quality.
-* Truncated words (cut-off from screen)
+* Truncated words (cut-off from screen).
-* Anything that appears broken on the UI
+* Anything that appears broken on the UI.
-* Check out at all the main screens, UI, menus, tabs, new features, etc. Make sure these all look good, that everything is properly translated and appears as expected
+* Check out at all the main screens, UI, menus, tabs, new features, etc. Make sure these all look good, that everything is properly translated and appears as expected.
-* Font support
+* Font support.
-* Untranslated content
+* Untranslated content.

 Concerning untranslated content: please note that we currently have [two tiers of support in iOS](https://people-mozilla.org/~sarentz/ios-locales.html).
 If your locale is only in the Tier 2 support list, then it sometimes happens that menu items, which are part of the OS itself, may not be localizable - and will therefore unfortunately appear in English on the final UI.